Last Updated on September 15, 2022 by Jeff

-Recumbent bikes are widely known for their ability to tone your legs or improve your cardiovascular fitness.
+Recumbent bikes are widely known for their ability to tone your legs or improve your cardiovascular fitness while keeping the exercise safe and low-impact.

 Read on to see why they can be considered a hidden gem in the world of sciatica treatment, and why exactly a recumbent bike is so good for someone with sciatica.